-Wardhana, A. S. J., et al. (2025).
+Wardhana, A. S. J., Zamtinah, Sukisno, T., Yuniarti, N., & Bachrun, M. A. A. (2025).
 Power Consumption Analysis and Evaluation of Energy Saving Potential of Lighting System in DEF Building.
-Jurnal Edukasi Elektro, Vol. 9 (1), pp. 55-67, 2025.
-DOI: doi.org/10.21831/jee.v9i1.85443 control, and integration with smart building systems in mind [1].
+Jurnal Edukasi Elektro, 9(1), 55-65. https://doi.org/10.21831/jee.v9i1.85443 context of modern buildings, lighting systems must be designed with energy efficiency, automatic control, and integration with smart building systems in mind [1].
 The selection of lamp types, placement of light points, and use of sensors or timers can optimize energy consumption while creating a healthy and productive environment.
 The lighting system is an important part of the building utility system[2].
 Lighting plays a role in the visual comfort felt by users and has a direct impact on overall energy consumption [3].
-Inefficient lighting in buildings can contribute a significant percentage to the use of electrical loads, especially if the lighting system design is not based on electrical energy efficiency [4] [5] [6].
-In addition, a good lighting system must pay attention to the optimal layout of the lights, as well as using the appropriate type of lights.
+Inefficient lighting in buildings can contribute a significant percentage to the use of electrical loads, especially if the lighting system must pay attention to the optimal layout of the lights, as well as using the appropriate type of lights.
 So, it is important to manage an efficient lighting system as an effort to support energy conservation in the building sector [7] [8] [9].